EthanBarlevy/chess_console-master/README.md

 # chess_console

-This is a simple chess game, written in C++, that runs in the console.
+This is a chess game made by [jeromevonk](https://github.com/jeromevonk/chess_console).

 For more information, please read the [article](https://www.codeproject.com/Articles/1214018/Chess-console-game-in-Cplusplus).